koosvary/Iconic/docs/index.md

 2. Click the exit button on the window, or navigate to the "File" menu located at the top left of the window and click "Exit"

 ## Using the System
-*Instructions: Provide a detailed description of each user function and/or feature, explaining in detail the characteristics of the required input and system-produced output.
-Each function/feature should be described under a separate sub-section header, 4.1-4.x, and should correspond sequentially to the system functions (e.g., menu items) and/or features listed in certain sub-sections found in this document.
-Include screen prints as needed to depict examples.
-This section of the User Manual may also be tailored or customized based on defined user roles, if appropriate.*

-*If applicable, include sub-sections that describe the pre-programmed and/or ad hoc query and retrieval capabilities of the system and associated user procedures (e.g., sequenced control instructions to extract query requests from the database).
-Include the query name or code the user would invoke to execute the query and any query parameters.*

-*If applicable, include sub-sections to describe and depict all standard and/or ad hoc report capabilities available to the end user and any associated user procedures.
-Include formats for each available report and the meaning of each field shown on the report.
-Also describe any special formats associated with ad hoc reports that the user may be able to create.
-Provide detailed instructions for executing and printing the different reports that are available.*
-*Include descriptions of output procedures, identifying output formats and specifying the output’s purpose, frequency, options, media, and location.*

 The following sub-sections provide detailed, step-by-step instructions on how to use the various functions or features of the **Iconic Workbench**.